playbenny/benny_manual/docs/installation.md

 - Install [Max 8](https://cycling74.com/downloads/older). *benny does work with max 9 but there are a some issues and for now it's more reliable on max 8.* You don't need to buy Max in order to use benny, but if you want to build your own blocks you will need to buy or subscribe.
 (Please do not bother cycling74 support with problems with benny!
 We have a [forum](https://github.com/playbenny/benny/discussions) for that.)

+- If you have ableton and max for live installed already, be sure to use the latest version of max 8 to run benny.
+It will crash if you use an out of date version, such as the one ableton may have installed for max for live.

 - A few blocks require Airwindows console 7 VSTs.
 They're included in the download, look in the VST dependencies subfolder and install the ones you need for your system.

     *Windows users should install VSTs to C:\Program Files\VSTPlugins otherwise max/msp may not see them.*